seanahan5000/rpw-a2/README.md

 * Mounts .dsk, .do, .po, .2mg, and .hdv images (.nib and .woz not supported)
 * Supports file and folder move, copy, create, delete, and rename
 * Displays file contents as text, hex, 6502 disassembly, or graphics (HIRES, LORES, Double HIRES, Double LORES)
-* Automatically detokenizes Applesoft and Integer BASIC files to text
+* Detokenizes Applesoft and Integer BASIC files to text
-* Automatically converts Merlin and LISA v2 source files to text
+* Converts Merlin and LISA v2 source files to text

 ##### NOTES